 Field ants eat almost anything, including sugary substances like honeydew or nectar.

-They can also be found on other insects, such as aphids or scale insects that they feed upon.
-These types of ants in Arizona may not seem harmful, but they can bite if threatened and give a painful sting if they invade your home.
+They can also be found in other insects, such as aphids or scale insects, which they feed upon.
+These ants in Arizona may not seem harmful, but they can bite if threatened and give a painful sting if they invade your home.

 To avoid field ants invading your home, it’s important to keep surfaces clean and dry, seal cracks around doors and windows with caulk, keep clutter under control, and never leave food out.